BahneGork/GMnostes/_notes/04 Factions/Eyes of the many headed snake.md

+---
----title: Eyes of the many headed snaketags: notesseason: summertoc: truecomments: true---
+title: Eyes of the many headed snake
+tags: notes
+season: summer
+---

+# Eyes of the many headed snake
 ---
 alias: 'eyes of arendur', 'The Medusa'
 ---